jleben/paw2019/tutorial/synth.md

 - The above two steps are defined in the provided Makefile, so if you have `make` installed, you can simply run `make synth` instead of the first step and `make synth-output` instead of both steps.

-- You can also print the output of the `synth` program in the console.
-For example, the following prints the first 100 samples:

-        ./synth | head -n 100

 ## Creating a trigger

 First, we need to generate a trigger signal - a signal indicating when in time an instance of the sound should be started.
 This signal will have boolean values: true when the sound should start, and false otherwise.